-New Zealand’s lead over England at the top of the Women’s World Rugby Rankings will be down to 3.31 points when they are updated at 12 noon on Monday, after the Red Roses' thumping 79-5 win over Canada on Friday night.
+New Zealand’s lead over England at the top of the Women’s World Rugby Rankings will be down to 3.31 points when they are updated at 12 noon on Monday, after the Red Roses' dominant 79-5 win over Canada on Friday.

 Jess Breach, one of seven new faces in the England line-up, had a debut to remember at Allianz Park in North London as she bagged an incredible six tries to put England 1-0 up in the three-match series.
 Breach scored with her first touch in international rugby and was unstoppable thereafter as England racked up 13 tries against their inexperienced opponents.